Watir vs Selenium

 Selenium supports a command language, called Selenese.
 Tests can be embedded in an HTML table, which will be read in by the browser bot and then executed.

 Selenium was designed for breadth of coverage- multiple browsers and platforms.
 It was expected to be used by the same developers who built the application.
-Complaint: Selenium requires a server-side installation.
+Drawback: Selenium requires a server-side installation.

 You can also express Selenium tests in a programming language, taking advantage of language-specific drivers that communicate in Selenese to the browser bot.